rmadar/pandoc-templates/README.md

 # Writting documentation with pandoc

 This repository contains various templates and building scripts based on [pandoc](http://pandoc.org) in order to produce article, slides or webpage with a predifined (and tunable) style.
+The workflow model of this repository the following:

+> raw markdown -> [PANDOC] -> article/book/webpage/slide

+where the `raw markdown` can be generated in two ways:
+  1. simply wih an editor
+  2. using jupyter notebooks

+---

 ## Setup the tool